Kaderde/teched2025-msad/exercises/ex1/ex1.3/README.md

     }
     ... other customer's entities
     ```
+  - Audit logs show **SensitiveDataRead** entries for creditCardNo with timestamps matching the current time.
+  - Each customer entity generates a separate audit log entry.
   - When creditCardNo is accessed, a **SensitiveDataRead** event is automatically generated.
   - These events are richer than standard audit logs and include:
     - Who accessed the data